Skip to main content

 export default App;

-Go to the Pivot.jsx file and apply the passed props to the Pivot configuration object:
+Open src/Pivot.jsx, destructure the props, and apply them to the Pivot configuration object:

 import { useEffect, useRef } from "react";